-- The amount of capital k(z) is chosen to maximize Y R(z)k(z), where Y is given as in (1) and the overall capital stock of the economy K is taken as given. - The labor market clears.
+- The amount of capital k(z) is chosen to maximize Y R(z)k(z), where Y is given as in (1). - The labor market clears.
 That is, (2) holds.

 Notice that the first condition imposes an innocuous tie-breaking rule that when indifferent, firms use capital for performing a task.
 Given this tie-breaking rule, all tasks z > I will be performed by labor (i.e., l(z) = 0 for all $z \le I$ and k(z) = 0 for all z > I).
 Whether this is high- or low-skill labor is indeterminate in the baseline model, so I focus on the overall amount of effective labor units.